SteffenPL/MyPaintEdSlides/README.md

  1. use MyPaint (or Krita) to create the slides, save as `.ora` into one folder.
 The slides will appear in alphabetical order.
  3. run ```python ora_interface.py <template_file> <input(s)> <output_folder>```

-Now, the output folder contains the `index.html` which is the presentation.
+Now, the output folder contains the new file `index.html` which is the presentation.

 # Tutorial/Example